open-innovations/bradford-2025/src/glossary/term/associated-events.md

 ---
 title: Associated Events
-description: Work that is not funded by BD25 but forms part of our programme, either through partnership (e.g. BBC events) or for another strategic reason (e.g. Dance Consortium – international programme, audience development and profile raising)
+description: Work that is not funded by Bradford 2025 but forms part of our programme, either through partnership (e.g. BBC events) or for another strategic reason (e.g. Dance Consortium – international programme, audience development and profile raising)
 ---

 Examples: